AdamR22/TestAutomatedApp/README.md

 Sample flask app for testing jenkins intergration

-This should trigger a new build using API Gateway, again.
+This should trigger a new build using API Gateway.